Pavel Tykač: Career

 In 1995 he sold his share and used the money (up to one billion dollars) to take over a small Regiobanka in Hradec Kralove, which he subsequently sold to IPB.
 IPB transformed it into Czechomoravian mortgage bank.
 The proceeds from this transaction were the source for his further activities.

 Tykač gained a significant portion of his assets while trading with shares of the coupon privatization in the nineties.
 He participated in the creation of a free group of people and companies around Motoinvest (brokerage house) which the media later called "the Motoinvest group".
 The group shared common vision of the emergence of strong Czech financial and industrial group.
 Individual members of this group were massively buying shares from small shareholders during the privatization.
 Thanks to these activities the group gained shares in a number of large investment funds (e.g. funds managed by Komerční banka, ČSOB, Živnobanka, CS Funds, Creditanstalt or PPF), several banks (Credit banka Plzeň, Agrobanka) and many other major companies (e.g. Slovácké Machinery, Gravel and sand pits of Olomouc, ...).

-Motoinvest Group also acquired significant stakes in several Czech banks (Kreditní banka Plzeň, Bank of Pilsen, Agrobanka).
+Motoinvest Group also acquired significant stakes in several Czech banks (Kreditní banka Plzeň, Bank of Plzeň, Agrobanka).

-Credit Bank Plzeň was a medium-sized West Bohemian bank, founded in 1991.
+Credit Bank Plzeň was a medium-sized Plzeň region bank, founded in 1991.
 Motoinvest owned around 15 percent since 1994, while the large majority was owned by Czech Insurance.
 In 1995 it had a balance sheet total worth over 12 billion CZK.
 When the bank collapsed in autumn 1996, it was suspected that Motoinvest had played a role in this and two of its representatives were charged with criminal offences.
 Additionally, a House of Commons committee of inquiry was assigned to investigate the circumstances of the bank's collapse.
-Its conclusions were unequivocal: it was a combination of a large number of low-quality loans (between 1991–93), management inexperience, high operating costs and poor performance of the central bank's banking supervision.
+Its conclusions were unequivocal: it was a combination of a large number of low-quality loans (between 1991 and 1993), management inexperience, high operating costs and poor performance of the central bank's banking supervision.
 The bank's appointed liquidator confirmed the same reasons for its failure and the court subsequently freed the accused Motoinvest representatives (Jan Dienstl and David Knop-Kostka).